lsancer1/data-viz-challenge-2024/Lucas_Notes.md

 ### TDL Next Day

 - First, reorganize the display of Air Quality tab.
 After testing on 3 screens, the display per row is way better than per columns so change this.
-Keep a version of the code easy to access (no on github versionning but directly on a script) if Alberto wants to edit back.
+Keep a version of the code easy to access (no on github versionning but directly on a script) if Alberto wants to edit back. :heavy_check_mark:
 - Second, finish the plan B maps with the Meteo France API
 - **After this 2 points**, we restart working on plan A, meaning doing interactive maps.
 By ctrl + F the metadata with key "coverageID", I get it will be possible to extract value for temp, wind and so on from WCS.